 How to overcome challenges in planning

 Overcoming challenges in planning requires a combination of creativity, flexibility, and a willingness to adapt.
-Here are some strategies that can help:

 Develop contingency plans:

-This might help in your readiness for unforeseen difficulties.
 Failure to plan is planning to fail if there is no backup option.

 Obtain as much information as possible: